-- Collecting and processing biologic specimens for analysis - Performing analytical tests on blood, body fluids, and tissues - Recognizing pre-analytical and analytical variables in laboratory testing - Monitoring quality control - Performing preventative and corrective maintenance on laboratory instruments - Maintaining professional conduct in communication with patients, health care professionals, and the public
+- Collect and process biologic specimens for analysis - Perform analytical tests on blood, body fluids, and tissues - o Recognize pre-analytical and analytical variables in laboratory testing - Monitor quality control - o Perform preventative and corrective maintenance on laboratory instruments - Maintain professional conduct in communication with patients, health care professionals, and the public

 The program includes a clinical experience allowing students to practice the principles and procedures of laboratory medicine in a clinical laboratory setting, including the operation of state-of-the-art instrumentation and the use of laboratory information systems to report.

 When you complete the program, you will be awarded an associate of applied science degree as a Medical Laboratory Technician and will be eligible to take the national certification exam offered by the American Society for Clinical Pathology Board of Certification (ASCP-BOC).